-New York based Louise Fishman is an abstract artist who re-appropriated the Abstract Expressionism of male artists and repositioned it for a different era and gender.
-Fishman identifies as a feminist lesbian and has done her part so that abstract expressionism can be “as an appropriate language for me as a queer . . . a language appropriate to being separate.”
+New York based Louise Fishman was an abstract artist who re-appropriated the Abstract Expressionism of male artists and repositioned it for a different era and gender.
+Fishman identified as a feminist lesbian and did her part so that abstract expressionism can be “as an appropriate language for me as a queer . . . a language appropriate to being separate.”

 Fishman attended the Philadelphia College of Art from 1956-1957; the Pennsylvania Academy of Fine Arts in 1958; and the Tyler School of Fine Arts in Elkins, Pennsylvania where she received her B.F.A. and B.S. in 1963.
 In 1965, she received her M.F.A. from the University of Illinois, Champaign, Illinois.